All Episodes

 Didn't care if we botched it, just that we were out there doing it.

-Uh Mexico cancels offer to send electricity to Texas temporarily suspend this because of severe cold in Mexico's own territory.
+Suspend this because of severe cold in Mexico's own territory.

-Uh Mexico Federal Electricity Commission had said Wednesday that it had agreed to transmit 280 megawatts of electricity.
+Mexico Federal Electricity Commission had said Wednesday that it had agreed to transmit 280 megawatts of electricity.

 That's okay.

-I mean, Texas really was not pleased uh to be on the receiving end of it in the first place.
+I mean, Texas really was not pleased to be on the receiving end of it in the first place.

 Obama, speaking of energy, has tapped a big name.

-What's this is a Fox News story?
+This is a Fox News story.

-Obama's tapped a big name to help sell it to the private sector, energy innovation, on the same day that Obama rolled out his plan to make commercial buildings 20% more energy efficient by 2020.
+On the same day that Obama rolled out his plan to make commercial buildings 20% more energy efficient by 2020.

 That's easy.

-You just put the federal government in charge of the thermostats, and everybody either sweats to death or freezes to death.
+You just put the federal government in charge of the thermostats and everybody either sweats to death or freezes to death.

 Anyway, the White House announced that the president, Barack Obama, has asked President Clinton, who has been a champion for this kind of energy innovation, to co-lead the private sector engagement along with the President's Council on Jobs and Competitiveness, headed by Jeff Immelt.

-So Jeffrey Immelt and Bill Clinton are in charge of energy innovation.
+So Jeffrey Immelt and Bill Clinton are in charge of energy innovation as delegated by President Obama.

 All right, folks, a brief time out.

-Sit tight, we'll come back and continue here on the EIB network.
+We'll come back and continue here on the EIB network.

-Open Line Friday, by the way, means, if you're new to the program, Monday through Thursday, if you're a caller, you have to talk about what I'm interested in.
+Openline Friday, by the way, means, if you're new to the program, Monday through Thursday, if you're a caller, you have to talk about what I'm interested in.

 If you don't, you don't get on.